Mero site: Pottery artifacts

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.

 No whole or reconstructable vessels were recovered from the site, so the analysis was based upon examination of rim and body sherds.
 Due to the large number of very small sherds, an effort was made to convert a raw sherd count into an estimated minimum number of vessels present.
 This provided a more accurate estimate of the relative proportions of pottery types represented.

 11,835 sherds overall were recovered, representing a minimum of 501 vessels.
 Within the North Bay I and II Complexes, there were 951 sherds representing 59 vessels.
 For the Late Woodland, there were 2,256 sherds representing 111 vessels.
 The Upper Mississippian component had 8,628 sherds (of which only 146 were decorated) representing 331 vessels (205 shell-tempered and 126 grit-tempered).

 Several pottery types from different time periods were present.
 Some of them are listed below: